Reframing Lock-in in the Era of Data-Driven Transformation

 Whether by happenstance or intention, data-driven businesses will either be (or are already) using multiple clouds to run applications and for value-added data services.
 According to a Global survey from Vanson Bourne and VMware, Nearly 1 in 5 organizations is realizing the business value of multi-cloud, yet almost 70% currently struggle with multi-cloud complexity.
 At the same time a plurality of organizations (95%) agree that multi-cloud architectures are now critical to business success and 52% believe that organizations that do not adopt a mult-cloud approach risk failure.
 Herein lies the main impediment to data driven transformation in a multi-cloud World:

-Problem Statement: In the age of data transformation, how does an IT organization make data available to applications and services chosen by internal data consumers and external partners based on each of their unique business and technical requirements by in multiple public clouds while simultaensously managing costs?
+Problem Statement: In the age of data transformation, how does an IT organization make data available to applications and services chosen by internal data consumers and external partners based on each of their unique business and technical requirements by in multiple public clouds while simultaneously managing costs?

 This problem statement reflects that, in the era of data transformation, we’re contending with a special type of lock-in that has more to do with data accessibility than with application portability.